-On April 27, 2021, the Company entered into an unsecured promissory note (the "Note"), dated as of April 26, 2021 (the "Second PPP Loan"), with Heritage Bank under a second draw of the PPP.
+On April 27, 2021, the Company entered into an unsecured promissory note (the "Note"), dated as of April 26, 2021 (the "Second PPP Loan", together with the First PPP Loan, the "PPP Loans"), with Heritage Bank under a second draw of the PPP.
 The principal amount of the Second PPP Loan is \$913,063, and it bears interest of 1.0% per annum and has a maturity date of April 27, 2026.
 Under the terms of the PPP, the Company can apply for, and be granted, forgiveness for all or a portion of the Second PPP Loan.
 Such forgiveness will be determined, subject to limitations and ongoing rulemaking by the SBA, based on the use of loan proceeds for eligible purposes, including payroll costs, mortgage interest, rent, utility costs and the maintenance of employee and compensation levels.
 No assurance is provided that the Company will obtain forgiveness of the Second PPP Loan in whole or in part.
-See Note K - Subsequent Event for a summary of the terms of the Second PPP Loan.
+See Note G - Debt for a summary of the terms of the Second PPP Loan.

-The Company also has a \$2 million revolving credit facility with Heritage Bank (the "Credit Facility"), which is secured by all of the Company's assets.
+The Company also has a \$2 million revolving credit facility with Heritage Bank (the "Credit Facility").
+The Credit Facility has a maturity date of September 30, 2021 and is secured by all of the Company's assets.
 The Company is currently in compliance with the financial covenants in the loan agreement for the Credit Facility.
 However, based on the Company's current level of operations and forecasted cash flow analysis for the twelve-month period subsequent to the date of this filing, without further cost cutting measures, working capital management, and/or enhanced revenues, the Company believes it is reasonably likely that it will breach the covenant to maintain a minimum unrestricted cash balance of \$2 million at some time during 2021.
 Violation of any covenant under the Credit Facility provides Heritage Bank with the option to accelerate repayment of amounts borrowed, terminate its commitment to extend further credit, and foreclose on the Company's assets.
 A default under the Credit Facility would also result in a cross-default under the Company's Second PPP Loan with Heritage Bank, in which case Heritage Bank could require immediate repayment of all amounts due under the Second PPP Loan.
-As of March 31, 2021, the outstanding balance on the Credit Facility was \$587,814.
-The Credit Facility has a maturity date of September 30, 2021.
+As of June 30, 2021, the outstanding balance on the Credit Facility was \$350,000.